jarelllama/Blocklist-Checker/data/TEMPLATE.md

 Number of dead domains: DEAD_COUNT (DEAD_PERCENTAGE%)

-Domains not found in checked blocklists: UNIQUE_COUNT (UNIQUE_PERCENTAGE%)
+Unique domains not found in other blocklists: UNIQUE_COUNT (UNIQUE_PERCENTAGE%)

-Domains found in checked blocklists:
+Duplicate domains found in other blocklists:

 DUPLICATE_TABLE